-In October 2017 we announced the Global Transparency Initiative to prove that we have nothing to hide, so that our customers can trust us — not just because of what we say, but because of what we do.
+We announced the Global Transparency Initiative in October 2017.
+Its purpose: to show the world that we have nothing to hide, and that our customers can trust us.
+We aimed to prove it, too — not just ask for trust.

-We’ve faced a lot of false allegations of wrongdoings from different sources.
-Although there is not even a single fact presented to support those allegations, we believe it is our responsibility to prove that Kaspersky Lab can, and should, be trusted.
-There are fundamental reasons to put trust in us.
-This is what our Global Transparency Initiative is all about and here is where we are now.
+Over the past few years, we’ve been the subject of a lot of false allegations.
+Although not a single fact has been presented to support those allegations, we believe it is our responsibility to prove that Kaspersky Lab can, and should, be trusted.
+There are fundamental reasons to put trust in us, and that’s what our Global Transparency Initiative is all about.

-Our first Transparency Center is officially open, enabling authorized partners to access reviews of the company’s code, software updates and threat detection rules.
+Our first Transparency Center is now officially open, enabling authorized partners to access reviews of the company’s code, software updates, and threat detection rules.

-Starting today, we will also process all of the malicious and suspicious files shared by users of Kaspersky Lab products in Europe in our two world-class data facilities Zurich.
+Starting today, we will also process malicious and suspicious files shared with us by users of Kaspersky Lab products in Europe in our two world-class data facilities in Zurich.

 As promised, Kaspersky Lab has also contracted with one of the Big Four professional services firms to conduct an audit, under the SSAE 18 standard, of the company’s engineering practices around the creation and distribution of threat detection rule databases, to independently confirm their accordance with the highest industry security practices.

-As of 29 August, 2018, we’re making good progress.
-We’ve already implemented one major change, having raised our bug bounty rewards to $100,000.
-This, we hope, will make our products more secure and reliable.
-Today we’re glad to announce that things are moving on, and another part of the Global Transparency Initiative project has been initiated — we’ve started installing the equipment necessary for relocating our user data processing to Europe.
+We are making good progress, having already implemented one major change by raising our bug bounty to $100,000.
+This helped make our products more secure and reliable.
+At this point, we have also initiated the next phase of the Global Transparency Initiative project, installing the equipment necessary for relocating our user data processing to Europe.

-Kaspersky Lab has signed contracts with two European providers — Interxion and NTS — that will provide facilities to host our servers.
-To address concerns from public and private sector stakeholders regarding unauthorized access to customer data, these data centers will host the new infrastructure necessary to collect, process, and store customer data in Zurich, Switzerland, by the end of 2018.
-Relocating data processing and storage for European customers will begin later this year, with other countries to follow.
-Full relocation for European countries is planned to be finalized in Q4 2019.
+Kaspersky Lab has also signed contracts with two European providers — Interxion and NTS — to host the new infrastructure necessary to collect, process, and store customer data in Zurich, Switzerland, by the end of 2018, addressing concerns from public and private sector stakeholders regarding unauthorized access to customer data.
+Relocation of data processing and storage will begin with European customers, and other countries will follow.
+We plan to finalize full relocation for European countries in Q4 2019.

-The choice of location is rather obvious here — on the one hand, Switzerland is located in the heart of Europe, on the other, it is not part of EU, which makes it an independent country that can make its own decisions.
-And since one of the main principles of our Global Transparency Initiative is to show that we are independent, there’s just no better place than Switzerland to start.
+We chose the location for several reasons.
+On the one hand, Switzerland is located in the heart of Europe.
+On the other hand, Switzerland is not part of the EU, which makes it an independent country that can make its own decisions.
+We also find the symbolism appealing: One of our Global Transparency Initiative’s main principles is to show that we are independent, so there’s just no better place than Switzerland to start.